samturner/python-classifiers/5. results/REPORT.md

 Filter algorithms use a proxy measure instead of the error rate to score a feature subset.
 Filter methods are chosen because they are fast to compute.
 Though faster, they often produce a feature set which is not tuned to a specific type of predictive model.

-The attributes selected by Weka's CFS where:
+The attributes selected as the 'best' by Weka's CFS where:

 * *Plasma Glucose Concentration*
 * *Body Mass Index*